nopool/kratum/README.md

 [Kadena blockchain](https://github.com/kadena-io), based on the [popular NOMP (Node Open Mining Portal)](https://github.com/zone117x/node-open-mining-portal).

+## Background

+Kadena has a unique parallel-chain architecture that enables massive throughput but is incompatible with the standardized Stratum protocol.
+The Kratum service extends NOMP, which in turn uses [Node Stratum Pool](https://github.com/zone117x/node-stratum-pool), as the basis of the requisite changes.

 ## Development

 Kratum is developed using Node.js 12.x (due to Ubuntu LTS availability) and requires a